-(a)(1) A person whose request for access to records or request for fee waiver or reduction is denied in whole or in part may appeal that determination to the General Counsel within 30 days of the determination.
-Appeals filed pursuant to this section must be in writing, directed to the General Counsel at the address indicated in §1703.105(b)(2) and clearly marked "Freedom of Informa-tion Act Appeal."
+(a)(1) A person whose request for access to records in whole or in part may appeal that determination to the General Counsel within 90 days of the determination.
+A person denied a fee waiver or reduction may appeal that determination to the General Counsel within 30 days.
+The person may also seek assistance from the FOIA Public Liaison of the agency.
+Appeals filed pursuant to this section must be in writing, directed to the General Counsel at the address indicated in §1703.105(b)(2), and clearly marked "Freedom of Information Act Appeal."
 Such an appeal received by the Board not addressed and marked as indicated in this paragraph will be so addressed and marked by Board personnel as soon as it is properly identified and then will be forwarded to the General Counsel.
-Appeals taken pursuant to this paragraph will be considered to be received upon actual receipt by the General Counsel.